dpo007/HVReplicaReport/README.md

 `SkipSettingsCheck`: A switch that skips checking if VM settings match in replica(s).
 (Less info, but faster report generation)

 `MaxReportAgeInMinutes`: Specifies the maximum age, in minutes, that the report data can be before it is considered outdated.
 If the report data is older than this value, a warning will be displayed in the generated HTML report.
+(Default is 60 minutes)

 **Example usage:**